Gydetti/website-virtualcounsel/README.md

 }
 ```
 Since all the HTML snippets are static and controlled by you (not end-user input), this is safe and does not compromise XSS protections.

-### How It Works
-- **Components** import `siteConfig` from `lib/site.config.local.ts`.
-- If a value (like `gtmId`) is empty, that `<Script>` block simply won't run.
-- At build time, Next.js bundles your filled-in config, and at runtime the `<Script>` calls fire exactly as if you'd hard-coded them.

-### Future AI/Developer Workflow
-1. **Init** – Copy and populate `site.config.example.ts`.
-2. **Develop** – Edit config values; all UI and scripts will update automatically.
-3. **Test** – Run `npm run build && npm run lint && npm test`.
-Ensure zero errors/warnings (apart from disabled inline-script rules).
-4. **Deploy** – Commit `site.config.local.ts` to internal repo (git-ignored), push code.
-Vercel will deploy with your config baked in.

-This approach makes client onboarding a 5-minute affair—just one config file to change, and your client's branded site is live.
-Thank you for using this template!

 ### Branding
 1. Update colors in `tailwind.config.ts`